Joel Ward (ice hockey): Professional

 On November 1, 2013, in his 336th career game, Ward scored his first career hat-trick, coming against the Philadelphia Flyers in a 7–0 Washington victory.

 In 2014, Ward was selected to represent Canada at the 2014 IIHF World Championship.
 He started on the team's checking fourth line, but finished as one of the team's top scorers.

 On July 3, 2015, as an unrestricted free agent, Ward signed a three-year, $9.75 million contract with the San Jose Sharks.

 As the Sharks prepared to play in the 2016 Stanley Cup Finals against the Pittsburgh Penguins, Ward spoke to ESPN, stating that the NHL's first Black player, retired fellow right winger Willie O'Ree, should have his player number 22 retired by the NHL league-wide, just as Jackie Robinson, the first player of colour in Major League Baseball has been honoured—and whom O'Ree had met in person in his own younger years— by having his own player number 42 retired league-wide.

 After his contract expired after three seasons, Ward left the Sharks' organization.
 On September 14, 2018, Ward agreed to attend the Montreal Canadiens' training camp on a professional tryout.
 However, the Canadiens released Ward from his tryout on September 25.

 On April 27, 2020, Ward announced his retirement from professional ice hockey via The Players' Tribune.

 On June 8, 2020, Ward became an inaugural executive board member of the Hockey Diversity Alliance, whose goal is to address intolerance and racism in hockey.

+Ward took his first coaching position on November 23, 2020, as he was hired as an assistant coach for the newly-relocated Henderson Silver Knights of the American Hockey League.
+On July 12, 2023, Ward was promoted to assistant coach of the Vegas Golden Knights, Henderson's NHL parent club.